groveale/project-online-api/Readme.md

 ### PreReqs

-We require an app registration in Azure AD.
+We requires an app registration in Azure AD.

 1. Add the following delegated SPO permissions